2018 Los Angeles Rams season: Super Bowl LIII: vs. (A2) New England Patriots

 Playing in a hard-fought defensive struggle that resulted in the lowest-scoring Super Bowl in league history, the Rams were unable to prevent the Patriots from claiming their sixth NFL championship.
-On the opening possession, Cory Littleton intercepted a deflected pass from Tom Brady, but the Rams' offense was unable to get into rhythm as they punted eight straight times.
-Neither team was able to reach the red zone through the first three-quarters, with Stephen Gostkowski putting New England into the lead with a 42-yard field goal with just over three minutes before halftime.
+On the opening possession, linebacker Cory Littleton intercepted a deflected pass from Tom Brady, but the Rams' offense was unable to get into rhythm as they punted eight straight times.
+Neither team was able to reach the red zone through the first three quarters, with Stephen Gostkowski putting New England into the lead with a 42-yard field goal just over three minutes before halftime.
 Greg Zuerlein evened the score with a 53-yard field goal with 2:11 left in the third quarter.
 The Patriots did not break through until seven minutes remained in the fourth quarter when running back Sony Michel scored on a 2-yard run (it was the only time that either team penetrated the red zone in the game).
 The Rams responded with one of their most effective drives, reaching the New England 27.
 From there, Rams quarterback Jared Goff tried to connect with wide receiver Brandin Cooks, who was unable to gather in the end zone pass under heavy coverage by Patriots cornerback Stephon Gilmore.
 Goff went back to Cooks on the next play, but this time Gilmore was there to make the interception at the New England 4.
 The Patriots then sealed the game, driving 72 yards in nine plays before Gostkowski added his second field goal of this game, this one from 41 yards out with 1:12 remaining.
 Los Angeles drove to the New England 30 on its final possession, but with four seconds left, Zuerlein missed on a 48-yard field goal attempt.
 Goff completed 19 of 38 passes for 229 yards, including an interception while being sacked four times.
-New England's defense disrupted L.A.'s offensive line, as neither Todd Gurley (10 carries, 35 yards) nor C. J. Anderson were effective against the Patriots.
+New England's defense disrupted L.A.'s offensive line, as neither Todd Gurley (10 carries, 35 yards) nor C. J. Anderson (seven carries, 22 yards) were effective against the Patriots.
 Brandin Cooks led the Rams with eight receptions for 120 yards, as Los Angeles tied with the 1971 Miami Dolphins for the fewest points scored by a single team in Super Bowl history.
 Defensively, Littleton led the Rams with six tackles and an interception.
 Midway through the third quarter, Rams punter Johnny Hekker booted a 65-yard punt, the longest punt in Super Bowl history.
+Rams lose this game and in 2019 missed the playoffs the first time since 2016.